spacejack/mithril-select/readme.md

   promptAttrs?: any
   /** Optional value to use for element id attribute. */ id?: string
   /** Optional name of hidden input for form.
-If none supplied, no hidden input. */ name?: string
+If none supplied, no hidden input will be rendered.
+Hidden input value will be coerced to string. */ name?: string
+  /** Current selected option value.
+Omitting or setting to `undefined` is the same as supplying no value. (`null` can be a value.) */ value?: any
   /** Optional label id to use for aria-labelledby attribute. */ labelId?: string
   /** Value of option that will be selected on creation.
-Otherwise will be 1st option. */ defaultValue?: any
+Overridden by `value` if supplied, otherwise will be first option. */ initialValue?: any
   /** Additional class string to use on containing element. */ class?: string
   /** Callback that will be passed the value of the selected option. */